 Tiffin's Creative Center - downtown Orillia

 We used to live quite close to this park, and one year the members of Herman's Hermits were on stage.
 I wandered over to the park, where some areas were closed unless you paid admission.
 But you could sit on the hill and hear the music just fine.
 Since that time, the festival has grown and expanded and taken over most of the park.
-It sees visitors from across Canada, who come just for this event.
 If you're a music fan, this is one of the "must see" events in Orillia.

 Throughout the year, there are a number of other music festivals - notably the Orillia Jazz and Blues Festival which has been another popular venue for music lovers.